Driving Record/Motor Vehicle Report (MVR)

 Your state DMV, SOS, DOR, DPS or MVD may offer several types of driving records, including:

 - A motor vehicle report or record (MVR).

 - An online driving record.

 Your driving record may include your complete driving history or your driving history for a few years.

-Click on your state below for more driving record information and to learn about requesting your MVR online, by mail and in person.Choose a State:
+Click on your state below for more driving record information and to learn about requesting your MVR online, by mail and in person and find out if your license is suspended.Choose a State: